whiteashes/jPianoPush/README.md

 Predetermined string patterns have no intrinsic value; they are relatable to my curricular stage.

 ## Pushing part
 **pushing.py** read dynamically from a log file in continous writing (thanks to _writing.py_).
 Every line passes through regex controls, and if there's a match data are parsed and written in a json structure (dictionary/nested dictionary).
-Finally, they are pushed with a POST request to a bridge/server/whatever you want capable to handle them.
+Finally, they are pushed with a HTTP POST request to a bridge/server/whatever you'd like capable to handle them.